neicnordic/neic.no/_posts/2023-04-21-Benefit-Realisation-Management.md

 How NeIC projects’ benefits are realised
 ===========================

 NeIC is not a funding agency, it isn’t an organisation that produces and operates services neither.
 Instead, NeIC uses money granted by NordForsk and Nordic funding agencies to host, facilitate and coordinate projects that aim to improve Nordic e-infrastructure and thus benefit researchers and research communities.
 When consortia apply in a NeIC call, they apply for both the funding and the framework to steer and manage the project.
 The project manager is appointed and paid for by NeIC, and they are supported by a project owner whose responsibility is to make sure that the framework is implemented in the most efficient way.
-The framework for steering projects that we rely on and apply is called Practical Project Steering, [PPS](https://www.tietoevry.com/en/create/pps/).
+The framework for steering projects that we rely on and apply is called **Practical Project Steering**, [PPS](https://www.tietoevry.com/en/create/pps/).

 ### Defining the benefits helps to measure and realise them